2023 Most Popular Mathematics Bachelor's Degree Schools in Massachusetts

 The colleges and universities below are the most popular for math majors pursuing a bachelor's degree.

-Our 2023 rankings named University of Massachusetts Amherst the most popular school in Massachusetts for mathematics students working on their bachelor’s degree.
-Located in the suburb of Amherst, UMass Amherst is a public school with a fairly large student population.
+Our analysis found University of Massachusetts Amherst to be the most popular school for mathematics students who want to pursue a bachelor’s degree in Massachusetts.
+Located in the large suburb of Amherst, UMass Amherst is a public school with a fairly large student population.

 Women make up 31% of the math majors at the school.